One website coming up!

 You might guess that more Best Actors and Best Supporting Actors have opted for a tuxedo over a suit.
 After all, the Academy Awards ceremony is a black-tie affair, and Hollywood does love to dress up.

-In the past 15 years, 90% of the Best Actors and Best Supporting Actors wore a tuxedo, compared to 10% who wore a suit.
+In the past 16 years, 90% of the Best Actors and Best Supporting Actors wore tuxedos, compared to 10% who wore suits.

-The “luckiest” look among the recent winners was a black tuxedo with either a peak or shawl lapel (the group was evenly split), a white shirt, a black bow tie, no pocket square, no lapel pin, and facial hair.
+The “luckiest” look among the recent winners was a black tuxedo with either a peak or shawl lapel, a white shirt, a black bow tie, no pocket square, no lapel pin or brooch, and facial hair.

 The three men who have worn suits to the Academy Awards are Best Supporting Actors Robert Downey Jr. (Oppenheimer), Daniel Kaluuya (Judas and the Black Messiah), and Best Actor Will Smith (King Richard).